 Why this matters

-- Proprietary algorithms and internal business logic become part of a third-party system outside your security perimeter.
+- Proprietary algorithms and internal business logic become accessible outside your organization's control once submitted to a third-party model.

 For enterprise